If you wish to contact any of the governors then please email the Bursar, who is also Clerk to the Governors, on email@example.com

 St David's College Trust Charitable Aims

 The Aim of the Trust is the development of the whole person through a general education in the best and wisest sense, with a wide choice of interest and activity and an appreciation of moral and spiritual values.
-The presentation of the Evangelical* Christian faith showing the love of Christ both by example and teaching is to be an essential part of the life of any School carried on by the Trust’ (*this often misunderstood word is simply a summary word for the beliefs set out in the religious principles above.)
+The presentation of the Evangelical* Christian faith showing the love of Christ both by example and teaching is to be an essential part of the life of any School carried on by the Trust’ (*this often misunderstood word is simply a summary word for the beliefs set out in the religious principles below.)

 Functions and Roles of the Governing Body